 same remedy as if he or she were discharged involuntarily.

 The threshold to establish a constructive discharge, however, is higher or more difficult than for

 The following must be established to prove constructive discharge:

-intolerable that you had no choice but to seek demotion elsewhere or
+intolerable that you had no choice but to seek demotion elsewhere or else suffer performance

-decision was forced upon you due to the intolerable working condition which in turn was
+was forced upon you due to the intolerable working condition which in turn was caused by unlawful